dylanhogg/awesome-python/README.md

 ⭐ 978

 ## Machine Learning - Time Series
-Machine learning and classical timeseries libraries: forecasting, seasonality, anomaly detection, econometrics etc.
+Machine learning and classical timeseries libraries: forecasting, seasonality, anomaly detection, econometrics.

 1. <a href="https://github.com/facebook/prophet">facebook/</a><b><a href="https://github.com/facebook/prophet">prophet</a></b>
 Tool for producing high quality forecasts for time series data that has multiple seasonality with linear or non-linear growth.